rschristopher/rschristopher.github.io/src/bitcoin-as-money/unit-of-account.md

 !!! info "this costs 0.00000190 Bitcoin"

----

 ## Sats as the Standard

 There are exactly 100 million Satoshis, *or Sats*, in a Bitcoin.
 This is the smallest unit on the timechain.
-This is not the smallest possible unit;
+This is not the smallest possible unit of Bitcoin;
  one could use
  millisats or picosats.
 In fact, there is no end to the divisibility of Bitcoin.

-That said -- if Bitcoin is true -- then Sats is the standard.
+That said -- if Bitcoin is true -- then Sats are the standard.

 !!! info "this costs 190 Sats"

----

 Imagine a "100-Sat Shoppe" or "99-Sat Store" where everything is 99 Sats.